-On November 20, 2014, the Commission on Accreditation for Law Enforcement Agencies (CALEA) voted to reaccredit The Delaware River and Bay Authority Police Department (DRBA) with the Gold Standard with Excellence Award.
+On November 23, 2017, the Commission on Accreditation for Law Enforcement Agencies (CALEA) voted to reaccredit The Delaware River and Bay Authority Police Department (DRBA) with the Gold Standard with Excellence Award.
 CALEA is an international association that accredits law enforcement agencies for achieving industry-established performance standards and professional practices.
-CALEA presented this prestigious designation in recognition of this agency’s outstanding compliance with accreditation standards during its sixth reaccreditation in 2014.
+CALEA presented this prestigious designation in recognition of this agency’s outstanding compliance with accreditation standards during its seventh reaccreditation in 2017.

 CALEA was established as an independent accrediting authority in 1979 by the four major law enforcement executive associations: International Association of Chiefs of Police (IACP), National Organization of Black Law Enforcement Executives (NOBLE), National Sheriffs’ Association (NSA), and Police Executive Research Forum (PERF).
 CALEA raises the bar of professionalism for law enforcement agencies by establishing a uniform set of written directives, strengthening an agency’s accountability, formalizing essential management procedures, establishing fair and nondiscriminatory personnel practices, boosting citizen and staff confidence in the agency, solidifying interagency cooperation and coordination.